 This programme-based field trip is designed to provide opportunities for students to examine first hand development issues and problems in China.
 Students are encouraged to incorporate what they have learned from the field trip into their dissertations or directed projects.
+Assessment: 100% coursework

-GEOG7117.
-Public policies and regional development (6 credits)
+Public policies and regional development (6 credits) GEOG7117.

 This is a seminar-type course about the concepts, theories, and practices of regional development.
 Course contents include the changing interpretations of the meanings of regional development; key policy issues in the practice of regional development such as central-local relations, transnational capital, global production networks, old industrial region revitalization, metropolitan development, industrial clusters, innovation and learning regions; and different approaches to regional development in selected world regions including North America, Western Europe, East Asia and China.
 The objective is to assist students to develop critical thinking in the evaluation of different perspectives and competing interpretations about the nature and dynamics of public policy and regional development in different historical and geographic contexts.
+Assessment: 60% coursework, 40% examination